Why does PNC have a Supplier Diversity program?

 I registered on the Supplier Diversity Portal but it is not accepting my username and/or password?

 Please click on the Retrieve Password link.
 The system will ask you your username which normally is your email address.
-If you enter correct username, you will received password reset emails on all the registered email IDs.
-If you enter wrong username twice, the system will ask you to enter a valid email ID that was registered in the Portal.
+If you enter the correct username, you will receive password reset emails on all the registered email IDs.
+If you enter the wrong username twice, the system will ask you to enter a valid email ID that was registered in the Portal.
 The password reset email will be sent to this particular email address only.
 If you are still not able to access your account, please use our Supplier Contact Form for further support.